kckenneth/flask_kafka/README.md

 - event_type
 - timestamp
 we have more information on gamer activities.
 We also pipelined our web-based game communications to HDFS by employing spark-submit function in our container.
 By running a pre-designed `extract_events.py` and `transform_events.py`, we developed a pipeline that digest gamers events in real time, feed them into our backend by kafka and save messages in HDFS.

+Our game analytics shows an insight into which player plays the game most often and what activity a player pursue the most during the game.
+We observed that a player from `spectrum` host plays the most.
+Majority of players purchased shield.

+We learned how to set up docker-compose.yml and include containers as necessary.
+We also launched our web-based game by flask app implementation.
+We also consume any activities gamer pursue in our web based game by kafka.
+We employed accurate recording of the gamer activities such as their host, timestamp, activities such as purchase a sword, upgrade a sword, etc etc. We saved our kafka messages relayed from frontend to our backend in HDFS.
+Data analysis was mainly done in spark step by step.
+In the end, we developed a pipeline that streamline kafka messages from the frontend directly to our datawarehouse such as HDFS and save them in parquet format.
+By doing so, we were able to analyze the progress of our game, player engagement with our products and what kinds of activities players enjoy playing in the game.